-President and Trustee of Theirworld and Executive Chair of the Global Business Coalition for Education.
+Former President and now Chair of Theirworld and Executive Chair of the Global Business Coalition for Education.
 Alongside her work in education, Sarah provides strategic leadership to worldwide efforts to save and change the lives of women and children.

 Grants and Finance Director of Theirworld.
 Prior to this he worked for a leading UK cancer charity and has also worked in central government.
 Konrad holds a Masters degree in Politics and International Relations.